 If you suspect you have had a seizure, consult your doctor as soon as possible.
-A seizure can be a symptom of a serious medical problem.
-Your medical history and symptoms will help your doctor decide which tests will be useful.
+An attack can be a symptom of a severe medical problem.
+Your medical history and symptoms will help your doctor decide which tests will be helpful.

 Your doctor may order a complete blood count and blood chemistry.

-Blood tests can be used to detect both the presence of signs of infectious diseases and blood glucose levels of the kidney, among other things.
+Blood tests can be used to detect signs of infectious diseases and blood glucose levels of the kidney, among other things.

-The electroencephalogram (EEG) is the most common test used to diagnose epilepsy.
+The electroencephalogram (EEG) is the most common test to diagnose epilepsy.

 First, the electrodes are attached to your scalp with a paste.
 It is a non-invasive and painless test.
 You may be asked to perform a specific task.

 In some cases, the test is done during sleep.
 The electrodes will record the electrical activity of your brain.
-Whether you have an attack or not, changes in normal brain wave patterns are common in epilepsy.
+Whether you have an attack, changes in standard brain wave patterns are common in epilepsy.

 Identification tests can reveal tumors and other abnormalities that can cause seizures.
-These tests may include: Positron emission tomography (PET) and / or single photon emission computed tomography.
+These tests may include: Positron emission tomography (PET) and single-photon emission computed tomography.